<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 Audit Your Current Marketing Efforts

-To learn more about how SchoolMint can help you identify your school’s strengths, weaknesses, opportunities, and threats, check out our enrollment marketing services.chat with a schoolmint k-12 enrollment consultant ad
+To learn more about how SchoolMint can help you identify your school’s strengths, weaknesses, opportunities, and threats, check out our variety of school marketing and consulting services.chat with a schoolmint k-12 enrollment consultant ad

 Attract-Enroll-Retain-GoogleAds300x600-1